Good-Ghosting/goodghosting-protocol-v1/README.md

 ## Test with Mainnet fork
+### Setup
-To run the integrated test scenarios forking from Mainnet:
+To run the integrated test scenarios forking from Mainnet (Ethereum or Polygon) you'll have to:
+- Configure `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` in your `.env` file with an externally owned account (not smart contract) that holds enough DAI and ADAI balance on the forked network.

+- Review the deployment configs ([deploy-config.js file](./deploy-config.js)) prior to executing the test on the forked network.
+Make sure that the `segmentPayment` and `segmentCount` are appropriately configured.

+### Balance Requirements
+- The `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` transfers to the players the necessary funds to play the game, so this account needs to have enough balance.
+Most of the games are played with 5 players.
+So if `segmentPayment` is `1` and `segmentCount` is `4`, the account `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` must have at least `21 DAI` available in the account: `(players (5) * segmentPayment(1) * segmentCount(4)) + segmentPayment` - the additional `segmentPayment` is needed because there's a scenario where the player rejoins the game, needing extra funds to cover the `earlyWithdrawalFee` charged by the contract.
+- The `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` sends extra AToken to simulate external incentive added to the pool.
+The amount sent as incentive is equal to `segmentPayment * segmentCount`.
+So, if `segmentPayment` is `1` and `segmentCount` is `4`, `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` must have a balance of at least `4 aDAI` tokens.

+### Steps

+#### Ethereum Mainnet
-- Configure `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` in your `.env` file with an externally owned account (not smart contract) that holds enough DAI and ADAI balance on the forked network, `0x4a75f0ae51a5d616ada4db52be140d89302aaf78` account holds both assets so this can be used.
-To find another one, go to the DAI Token explorer (https://ethplorer.io/ or https://etherscan.io/) and get one of the top holders
+On Ethereum Mainnet, the account `0x4a75f0ae51a5d616ada4db52be140d89302aaf78` had both assets at the time of writing, so this account is a good candidate to be used.
+To find another one, go to the DAI Token explorer (https://ethplorer.io/ or https://etherscan.io/) and get one of the top holders.

 - On a terminal window, execute `ganache-cli` forking from mainnet.
 For details, check this [article](https://ethereumdev.io/testing-your-smart-contract-with-existing-protocols-ganache-fork/).
 Make sure to pass the address defined in the `.env` file in the `--unlock` parameter.
 The full command should look something like this: